RomelloHvA/green-1/README.md

 # Project Installation Manual

 ## Introduction
-This document provides a step-by-step guide to setting up and running **[Project Name]**.
+This document provides a step-by-step guide to setting up and running Green 1.
 The project consists of a frontend built with Vue.js and a backend powered by Spring Boot.

 ## Prerequisites
 Before you begin, ensure you have the following installed: